-We all want our vehicles to look their best, but there’s no need to wax vinyl graphics.
-They’ll look great without polish.
-Adding a protective wax finish to paint may protect it from exposure, but it doesn’t help vinyl — it may even damage it.
+Should I wax my car wrap?
+Good question.
+We all want our vehicles to look their best, but in most cases there’s little need to wax vinyl graphics, because they look great without polish.
+Adding a protective wax finish to paint may protect it from exposure, but it doesn’t always help vinyl — it may even damage it.
 In this PDF, Caring For Your Vehicle Graphics and Wraps, 3M explains:

-Two reasons to wrap a vehicle are to both protect the surface and to make it look its best.
+Besides the advertising opportunities of fleet graphics there are two additional benefits of wrapping a vehicle; to protect the surface and to make it look its best.
 Both of these are accomplished without wax, so relax and enjoy your ride.
-Save the wax-on, wax-off routine for others.
-Do you enjoy reading FAQ’s?
-Check out a few of ours here.
+Save the wax-on, wax-off routine for others. so, the answer to should I wax my car wrap is … probably not.

 We might even wax poetic about car wraps.
 It’s our thing.
 A well designed vehicle wrap is a work of art.

 “TKO Graphix is a national fleet and vehicle graphics company specializing in commercial fleet graphics for the trucking industry, freight carriers, logistics companies and trailer manufacturers.” — TKO Graphix Product Page